vasilakisfil/Introspected-REST/README.md

 ## 4. Roy's `REST` model
 Roy came up with the REST model in order to solve issues that were arising by the unique propertied of networked services during the infancy of Internet.
-When you develop an application that will be deployed in a networked environment and is expected to be accessed by other networked services, you need to think about its evolvability: if you need to add, remove or change functionality of that application **you cannot expect services on the other end that talk with your application to be updated by humans**.
+When we develop an application that will be deployed in a networked environment and is expected to be accessed by other networked services, we need to think about its evolvability: if we need to add, remove or change functionality of that application **we cannot expect services on the other end that talk with our application to be updated by humans**.
 Such problems that arise from the peculiarities of networks, like discovery and evolvability must be solved using machine-to-machine communication.